rsdoiel/or2015-notes/README.md

         + External components  (consume/act off messages from repostiory)
             + examples include indexing, Solr integration, Elastric Search, etc.
             + Camel is an implementation of adding a listener that then triggers process desired
-        + External - Tripplestore
+        + External - Triplestore
-            + Any triple store (SPARCL update supported tripple store)
+            + Any triple store (SPARCL update supported triple store)
                 + Fuseki/Sesame have been tested
-                + Tripple store will be how the SPARCL interface for querying
+                + Triple store will be how the SPARCL interface for querying
-             + Fedora stores tripples but is NOT a tripplestore itself, tripple store provides query layer
+             + Fedora stores triples but is NOT a triplestore itself, triple store provides query layer
         + External - Audit Service
     + Metrics (see wiki performance metrics for version 4)
         + uploaded 1 TB file via REST API